Opposite of strength or energy as an attribute of physical action or movement

 “His failure to put a second-rater like Burns to sleep was an excellent proof of the weakness of his blows.”

-Opposite of the powerful effect of something
+Opposite of having a powerful or persuasive effect

 “It is necessary to explore the reasons for the ineffectiveness of communication methods adopted by private tour operators and community projects in Campfire areas.”